albrow/zoom/README.md

    if Index is false.
 This may change in future versions.

-Convention is to name the `Collection` the plural of the corresponding registered type (e.g. "People"), but it's just a variable so you can name it whatever you want.
+Convention is to name the `Collection` the plural of the corresponding model type (e.g. "People"), but it's just a variable so you can name it whatever you want.
 If you need to access a `Collection` in different parts of your application, it is sometimes a good idea to declare a top-level variable and then initialize it in the `init` function: